|Hitler and Eva.|

 Adolf Hitler remains one of the most recognizable figures in the world today.
 His picture pops up in the newspapers with regularity, and there remains endless fascination with all aspects of his life.
 This is particularly the case with facts about him that are not conclusively nailed down with absolute certainty and documentary proof.
 These include: whether he escaped from Berlin before it fell in 1945; whether he intentionally allowed the British to escape at Dunkirk in 1940; whether he was gay; and so forth.

 |Adolf Hitler's mother Klara.|

 There are no definitive answers to any of those questions, and every time a professor of history is looking for tenure somewhere, he pops out a book or study 'proving' some sort of answer to one of those questions.
 One of the biggest areas of discussion concerns Hitler's biological heritage.

 It is understandable that Hitler's own race should be a matter of controversy, because his was the most race-conscious government of modern times.
-Many top Nazis had their own racial bona fides called into question (usually by their adversaries within the Nazi power structure).
+Many top Germans had their own racial bona fides called into question (usually by their adversaries within the Hitler power structure).
 One example was Luftwaffe boss Erhard Milch (who had to go to extreme contortions to keep his job when some suggested that he came from a line of Jewish descent).
-Such problems for key Nazis were usually papered over somehow - but you couldn't be too careful.
+Such problems for key Party members were usually papered over somehow - but you couldn't be too careful.

 Here, we will simply present some of the main theories of Hitler's heritage.
 To be clear, no matter what you may hear or read or see on the television or computer, there is to this day no conclusive proof that Adolf Hitler was anything but what he claimed to be: an Austrian of middle European descent.